Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 The recommended way is to start the `nvidia-persistenced` daemon on your host.

 #### Can I use it with Docker-in-Docker (a.k.a.
 DinD)?
-If you are running a Docker client inside a container: simply mount the Docker socket proceed as usual.\
+If you are running a Docker client inside a container: simply mount the Docker socket and proceed as usual.\
 If you are running a Docker daemon inside a container: this case is untested.

 #### Why is my application inside the container slow to initialize?